amelialouise/julia-misc/README.md

-# julia-misc
+# Me and Julia
-just a little space for learning Julia
+Just a little repo for Julia learnings.